nemonik/hands-on-DevOps-gen2/README.md

 ### 10.3.1.
 The `Makefile`

 I've chosen to author the automation for spinning up the factory in [GNU Make](https://www.gnu.org/software/make/).
-GNU Make bills itself as "a tool which controls the generation of executables and other non-source files of a program from the program's source files."
+[GNU Make](https://www.gnu.org/software/make/) bills itself as "a tool which controls the generation of executables and other non-source files of a program from the program's source files."
 Created by, [Stuart Feldman](https://en.wikipedia.org/wiki/Stuart_Feldman) Make introduced in PWB/UNIX has been around since 1976.
 Yep, over 45 years ago.
 Initially, its purpose was to automate software builds.
 Yeah, automation one of the core methods of DevOps has been around quite a long time.
-I've chosen to use Make since the inception of my class to drive this point home.
+I've chosen to use [MAke](https://www.gnu.org/software/make/) since the inception of my class to drive this point home.
 There's alway a few "grey beards" in my class that perk up and smile after hearing it mentioned.
-Make lends itself well to the task of spinning up the cluster, the tools, etc as a makefile is essentially a collection of rules.
-An individual rule in the makefile tells Make how to execute a series of commands.
-The [Makefile](./Makefile) is found at the root of the repository.
-As I stated earlier, typically Make is utilized for building code, but because of its ubiquity across Linux and OSX it is often used for a wide variety of tasks.
+[MAke](https://www.gnu.org/software/make/) lends itself well to the task of spinning up the cluster, the tools, etc as a makefile is essentially a collection of rules.
+An individual rule in the makefile tells [MAke](https://www.gnu.org/software/make/) how to execute a series of commands.
+The [[MAke](https://www.gnu.org/software/make/)file](./[MAke](https://www.gnu.org/software/make/)file) is found at the root of the repository.
+As I stated earlier, typically [MAke](https://www.gnu.org/software/make/) is utilized for building code, but because of its ubiquity across Linux and OSX it is often used for a wide variety of tasks.
 We're going to use it stand up a [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) cluster and a top that entire DevOps factory.
 Maybe this was a wrong decision.
 Only time will tell.

 First let's inspect the [Makefile](./Makefile) in piecemeal